markgukov/markgukov.github.io/_posts/2016-1-21-most-popular-tags-on-stackoverflow-in-2015.md

 ---
 layout: post
-title: Most popular topics on StackOverflow
+title: Most popular tags on StackOverflow in 2015
 ---

 StackExchange Data Explorer is a data fanatic's dream.
 It lets you extract some cool stuff, such as the network's most popular tags in 2015, for example: